Skip to main content

 Showing posts from August, 2015

-By Stephen C. Schultz I walked in the door at home after a long day of work.
-I made my way to the kitchen when my cell phone rang.
-It was my wife calling from the doctors office.
-She mentioned that my 14 year old daughter had an infection and needed some antibiotics.
-She told me that the doctors office had just now called in the prescription to a Walgreen's store down the street.
-I wasn’t excited to leave the house again, but turned around, grabbed my keys, slipped my shoes back on and headed out the door.
-I pulled in the parking lot and got out of my car.
-My short walk across the parking lot was met with a welcome blast of cool air as I stepped through the automatic doors.
-Even though the kids are back in school, it is still summer as far as the weather goes.
-So, once inside, I made my way to the back corner of the store where the pharmacy is...halfheartedly noticing the non-descript music playing overhead.
-As I rounded the corner of the isle, I was met with ...
+By Stephen C. Schultz I walked in the door at home after a long day of work and made my way to the kitchen when my cell phone rang.
+It was my wife, calling from the doctor’s office.
+She mentioned that my 14-year-old daughter had an infection and needed antibiotics.
+She told me the doctor’s office had just called in the prescription to a Walgreens store down the street.
+I wasn’t excited to leave the house again, but I turned around, grabbed my keys, slipped my shoes back on, and headed out the door.
+I pulled into the parking lot and got out of my car.
+My short walk across the lot was met with a welcome blast of cool air as I stepped through the automatic doors.
+Even though the kids were back in school, it was still summer as far as the weather was concerned.
+Once inside, I made my way to the back corner of the store, where the pharmacy was, halfheartedly noticing the nondescript music playing overhead.
+As I rounded the corner of the aisle, I was met with a line of about ten peo...

 The value of relationships in transition